DmitriyNoa/angular2-autocomplete/README.md

 This project is in development

-Easy and cool autocomplete component for Angular
+Easy and cool autocomplete component for Angular.